What to Look for when Buying a PC

 Hard Disk Drive (HDD)

 Chances are you’ll get a disk far bigger than you can fill in most systems.
-HDDs are pretty cheap so don’t be wowed by big storage figures (big is 200+Gb, anything else is ordinary).
-Again, these can be added to later if you need to, or you can use and external HDD via USB or Firewire, literally just plug them in the back and away you go.
+HDDs are pretty cheap so don’t be wowed by big storage figures (big is 1+TB (terabyte), anything else is ordinary).
+Again, these can be added to later if you need to, or you can use an external HDD via USB, Firewire or eSATA, literally just plug them in the back and away you go (if you have the connection).

 Ports and Connections

 USB ports will allow the connection of most peripherals these days and USB hubs can expand the number of ports you have (up to something like 256, so no worries there on one port in your PC, basically attach hub to PC, then keep adding hubs to each hub, using the additional ports for peripherals).
 Ideally, look for the option of USB ports on the front as well as the back, much easier to access that way.
-USB ports come in two flavours: 1.1 and 2.
-Make sure you support USB 2 (all new computers will), it’s much faster.
+USB ports come in three flavours: 1.1, 2 and 3.
+Most modern machines will support USB 2, but USB 3 is starting to be introduced (it’s just a faster version and is backwards compatible).
+Either will do.

 Bluetooth is a short range wireless technology, useful if you want to connect your phone to your PC for syncing contacts, calendars etc, and some devices like printers and video cameras use it so you don’t need cables.